 Faunal species that have the most probability of occurrence within the transmission line corridors include amphibians (Common toad), reptiles (lizards and snakes), birds (Common crow, Common sparrow, Common myna, Drongo, Indian Roller, larks, doves, parakeets, kites etc.) and mammals (mongoose, squirrels, rats, fox, jackal, langur, elephant etc.).
-The Chowka-Tamar transmission line will be located in Singhbhum Elephant Reserve where movement of IUCN Endangered (Version 2018-1) species, Indian Elephant is reported.
+Movement of IUCN Endangered (Version 2018-1) species, Indian Elephant is reported in proximity to the transmission line corridor.
 Vegetation clearance may affect the faunal species mentioned above, however, there are similar habitats in the vicinity and the species can easily relocate to those areas.
 Removal of vegetation at construction site (for tower footing) can adversely affect residential burrowing faunal species viz. reptiles (lizards and snakes), ground roosting birds (sparrows, pigeon, doves etc.) and mammals (rats, mongoose etc.).
 Removal of trees, herbs and shrubs from the transmission line corridors may cause loss of nesting habitats for bird species.
 In most cases however it has been observed that faunal and bird species to migrate to other local habitats which are adjacent, if the land affected is not very large.
 The study area has reports of movement of Indian Elephant which is an IUCN Endangered species.
-Therefore the sensitivity of the site has been considered as high.
+Therefore, the sensitivity of the site has been considered as high.
 The scale of impact will be medium as it causes irreversible damage to a modified habitat.
 Duration of the impact will be long term as vegetation clearance would create a permanent impact within the site area.
 Extent of the impact would be only within the project site and immediate vicinity.